The Bible in pop culture

 The show uses biblical "I am" register without quoting Scripture.
 This is a thematic parallel, not a misquotation.

-Read the full entry → - Invented Film · 2003
+Read the full entry → - Thematic Film · 2003

 Bruce Almighty — How God communicates